 Most aspects of Bisu village life revolve around their zealous appeasement of evil spirits.
-No sacrifice is spared in an effort to keep peace with the demanding demons.
+They do all they can to keep peace with the demanding demons.
 This traps the Bisu in dire poverty, as numerous valuable livestock are wasted in needless sacrifices.

 Few groups seem to be so serious in their devotion and so bound in their fear of evil spirits as the Bisu.
 Every part of the Bisu culture includes spirit appeasement.
 The Bisu desire to live at peace and believe that ignoring the demons' demands will result in suffering, sickness, and disaster.

-Few attempts have been made to take the gospel to the Bisu, despite the presence of Lahu and Wa Christians in the vicinity.
+Not many have tried to take the gospel to the Bisu, despite the presence of Lahu and Wa Christians in their part of Thailand.
 There are a small number of believers in Menglian County, including a few Bisu, but the majority has absolutely no awareness of the gospel.
 In Thailand the Bisu invited a Christian family to live in their village and to invent a written script for their language.
 The handful of Bisu who have embraced Christianity have invariably experienced severe persecution from other Bisu in their communities.

 |People Name General||Bisu|